10 Schlüssel für erfolgreiche Team-Offsites mit einem Eventplaner

 19. If you could be invisible for one hour during a meeting, what would you do?

-Common Pitfalls in Facilitation
+Common Mistakes in Facilitation

 Mistake 1: Forcing Vulnerability Too Soon

-Mistake 2: Failing to Time the Exercise
+Mistake 2: Poor Timing of the Exercise

 Mistake 3: Treating Answers as Transactional Data

-Measuring the Impact of Check-In Questions
+Assessing the Effectiveness of Check-In Questions

 The Check-In Success Scorecard